On this page:

-We can also design, implement and report on monitoring programmes for your aquaculture farm that will target the issues required and offer sensible solutions.
+We can also design, implement and report on monitoring programmes for your aquaculture farm or coastal waters – drawing upon additional information which we generate through our own research.

 Stage 1 – Evaluation

-We will work closely with you to evaluate and advise on potential sites for new developments.
+We will work closely with you to understand your requirements.